Can marriage & family therapy really change a

 A Unique Approach to Mental Health

 Everyone hits emotional bumps in the road, and therapy might be the perfect place to safely explore issues.
-Sherri is a marriage & family therapist who combines traditional talk therapy with elements of art therapy for dynamic and engaging sessions that explore the root issues.
+Sherri Jacobs is a licensed clinical marriage & family therapist and registered art therapist who combines traditional talk therapy with elements of art therapy for dynamic and engaging sessions that explore the root issues.

 Individuals can benefit from working with a therapist trained in the field of marriage and family therapy.
 Rather than blaming an individual when things get off track, family therapists reflect on the entire family system.